Enjoying a dunes climb at Sleeping Bear Dunes National Lakeshore

 One of the must do adventure travel activities in the Sleeping Bear Dunes National Lakeshore is the Dunes Climb.
 A lot of the trails have markers where they request visitors not to over step the trail in order to protect the fragile environment from erosion.
 This is not the case at the Dunes Climb where hikers are allowed to pretty much go anywhere from the parking lot to Lake Michigan.

 The trail from the parking lot to Lake Michigan is 1.3 miles, but it feels like about five miles.
 The park rangers warn visitors about the length of the trail.
-When you climb to the top of the dunes you can see Lake Michigan and it seems like it is just over the next bend, but it is more than a mile from the top.
+When you climb to the top of the dunes you can see Lake Michigan and it seems like it is just over the next dune, but it is more than a mile from the top.

 Sleeping Bear Dunes National Lakeshore